 Captain A J Andrew departed from the Unit on the 1st April and was struck off the strength and on Monday 3rd, Lt Col Davies departed for leave (“I wish I was going too.” records 48563 Pte Phillips) and Capt A W Anderson took over charge of the Unit in his absence.
 On the same day, Lieut Elliott returned to the Unit from the R.W.F. where he had been acting as R.M.O.

 On Tuesday 4th, A Section of the 132nd Field Ambulance arrived for instruction and training while Lieut Buckley proceeded to the 10th S.W.B. to act as temporary M.O. while their M.O., Lieut Evans was attached to the 130th (St John) Field Ambulance for light duties.

 By the 5th April the 38th (Welsh) Division was holding the front line between Festubert in the north and Givenchy in the south.
-The Divisional headquarters were based in Locon, the 114th Infantry Brigade was holding the left (north) sector, the 115th Infantry Brigade the right (south) sector and the 113rd Infantry Brigade was in reserve.
+The Divisional headquarters was based in Locon, the 114th Infantry Brigade was holding the left (north) sector, the 115th Infantry Brigade the right (south) sector and the 113rd Infantry Brigade was in reserve.

 Post-graduate medical education continued even while the Unit was on active service and a clinical afternoon was held at the Unit on Thursday 6th April and a number of medical officers from the other units of the Division including the A.D.M.S. were present.
 Papers were presented by Capt Day on the work carried out at Aid Posts and another by Lieut Anderson on the treatment of wounds as carried out at the Unit’s hospital.
 The War Diary states that these papers were followed by a most interesting discussion in which the views of different medical officers were expressed.
 Nothing much has changed in a 100 years!